 Now that you have a yearly and monthly structure, it is time to break your schedule down further by looking at those things you will plan to accomplish each week.
+Here are a few things to consider when creating a weekly schedule:

 Particularly during the lower grade levels, the basics are the most important.
 Learning to read is the foundation for studies in most other subject areas.
 Don’t overload your youngster’s schedule with “extras.”
 There will be plenty of time for those later.
 Besides, he will probably learn more science and history during your read-aloud time than he would using a prepared curriculum!